 RV Seat Belt Requirements for Minors

 Although the above lists the laws for children wearing seat belts in each state, the safest practice is to have everyone buckle up when your RV is in use.
-Seat belt laws represent the bare minimum of safety standards and are sometimes influenced by things like whether legislators think they can enforce these laws, and how willing people will be to follow them.
-Safety is only one of their considerations when passing the laws.
+Seat belt laws represent the bare minimum of safety standards.
+They’re sometimes influenced by things like whether legislators think they can enforce these laws, and how willing people will be to follow them.
+Safety is only one of the considerations when passing laws.

 There are a few other ideas to keep your children safe while you travel.